-Upon returning from a an extended stage at the worlds then #2 The Fat Duck, Frillman moved and joined Pandel to open The Bristol in Chicago’s Bucktown neighborhood.
+Upon returning from a an apprenticeship at the worlds then #2 The Fat Duck, Frillman moved and joined Pandel to open The Bristol in Chicago’s Bucktown neighborhood.
 Frillman was part of a team that received numerous acknowledgements such as “Top Ten Best New Restaurants in America 2008” from GQ, and Michelin Guide “BibGourmand” 2010 and 2011.

 Frillman departed Chicago again to spend three months abroad, a trip that took him through France, Spain and Italy.
 In Abruzzo, Italy, Frillman worked on a sheep farm and creamery, where he spent time cooking, cheesemaking and learning about the simplicity of Italian food and the importance of sourcing ingredients locally.

 Upon returning to Chicago, Frillman joined the opening staff of Perennial Virant, under the guidance of Chef Paul Virant.
 It was here that he sharpened his knowledge of pickling, fermenting and canning, and honed his micro-seasonal philosophy.
 He was named one of Timeout Magazine’s “20 Chefs to Watch” in 2011.